 Imagine a 200-pound bodybuilder aiming for 700 grams of protein each day.

 It will happen more often than not that you simply can't look at protein-rich foods for breakfast, lunch, and dinner.
-And that's where a few protein-rich shakes can make your life so much easier to balance all those macros.
+Protein-rich shakes can significantly ease macro balancing.

 However, some people start drinking more protein shakes in order to replace their meals, without knowing that shakes do not maintain satiety for a long time.